nprabala/Songify/Frontend/README.md

 * And then I modified them with Audacity to cut them to around 1sec wav files.
 * Note: To run this code, please download the folder in Google Drive -> Frontend -> aud, and place it in the same folder as 'css', js', etc. :)

+02/01/19 (nprabala)

+* Added tags to make manual redownload of node libraries unnecessary.

+* Removed hardcoding from graphics-engine

+* Now can draw multiple measures and multiple systems dynamically

+* Created get pitch utility function that generates pitch based on mouse click

+Known Issues:

+* Math is off for get pitch.
+I need to revisit how these coordinate systems are working.

 01/30/19 (lfu2)

 Part of this code so far is taken from this following webpage: